 Are visitors allowed in your hospitals?

-The exception list applies to visitors who pass our COVID-19 entrance screening, which includes providing documentation of COVID-19 vaccination status or negative COVID-19 test:
+The exception list applies to visitors who pass our COVID-19 entrance screening, which includes providing documentation of COVID-19 vaccination status or negative COVID-19 test results:

-- Obstetric patients may have one asymptomatic support person accompany them.
+- Obstetric patients may have one asymptomatic support person accompany them, plus a doula with prior authorization.
+Additional information can be found here.

 - Patients who are under the age of 18 may have two visitors, parent or guardian.